Lawyers Fighting For Tipped Employees

 Industries involving tipped work are rife with violations, and unfortunately, rife with employers who seek to gain a competitive edge against their competition who might be otherwise complying with the law.
 Also, remember that even most non-citizens are entitled to the protections of Ohio and federal wage and hour laws.
 It's a matter of getting the fair and lawful compensation for your hard day's work.

 Whatever type of wage and hour violation you're dealing with, get straight answers as soon as possible.
 Wage and hour claims are typically subject to a two-year statute of limitations, which is only extended to three years under certain circumstances.
 The sooner you contact us and talk to a lawyer at our firm to learn more about your legal rights, the better.

 Employers commonly blame the employee for underpaid wages.
 Your employer very likely already has legal counsel.
 In all likelihood, the employer is in a superior bargaining position than you, especially if you work in an industry largely driven by tips.
 Poor documentation, otherwise required by law, is also a common problem in these industries - and the employer will use it as an excuse.
 (The legal reality is that if your employer fails to keep proper records, the employee is entitled to a reasonable estimate.)

 We can help you level the playing field.
 We can carefully evaluate your situation, and if appropriate, power forward with a lawsuit.
 A few bucks or cents taken from you add up nicely for the employer who's cheating 10, 30, 100 or more other tipped employees out of all the wages to which the employees are entitled.
 The law recognizes this, and that's why employees are expressly granted the right to bring collective actions for themselves and on behalf of other similarly situated employees.

-We can help.
-Simply schedule your free case evaluation with an experienced wage law attorney at our firm today.
+An experienced wage law attorney can help.
+Simply schedule your free case evaluation with our firm today.